All students must meet the Requirements for the Doctor of Philosophy Degree

 Comprehensive Examination

-Comprehensive examinations are typically taken after completion of the majority of all coursework.
-A written AND oral comprehensive examination must be passed by the candidate at least 6 months before the dissertation is submitted.
+Comprehensive examinations are typically taken after completion of most of all coursework but within 3 years of enrolling as a graduate student and at least 6 months before the dissertation is submitted.
+Failing to meet this timeline will result in the student being placed on academic probation.
+A written AND oral comprehensive examination must be passed by the candidate.
 It is the student’s responsibility to schedule an examination time that is satisfactory for all committee members.
 The written comprehensive examination is taken first followed by the oral examination.
 The comprehensive examination is not the same as an oral dissertation defense and must be satisfactorily passed before defending the dissertation.
 A unanimous vote of approval by the members of the Studies Committee is required for the student to pass the preliminary oral examination.
 Approval may be conditional, depending upon completion of specified additional work.
-If the oral and or written comprehensive examination is not passed, the student is permitted to retake the examination once.
+If the oral and/or written comprehensive examination is not passed, the student is permitted to retake the examination once.
 Failure to pass the second examination will result in dismissal from the graduate program.

 Requirements for Advancement to Candidacy for the Degree of Doctor of Philosophy